RealNobser/BetterDuinoFirmwareV4/README.md

 As soon as you are familiar with MarcDuino, come back here and proceed!

-## Why MarcDuino Firmware V4?
+## Why BetterDuino Firmware V4?
 The last update to the original firmware was in 2018.
 Neil's last update was a minor change in mid-2022.
 His V3 software has about 80% of the original source in common, adding some features for the latest MarcDuino boards (servo controllers and EXT/AUX pin controllers).
 He also added the nice feature of saving settings to EEPROM at runtime.
 But the code also has some glitches and bugs and is based on outdated Arduino libraries.
 I started 2023 after the whole Arduino framework and community has made really great progress in the last 5 years.

-The MarcDuino Firmware V4 code has completely been rewritten from scratch.
+The BetterDuino Firmware V4 code has completely been rewritten from scratch.
 I took Neils idea of the EEPROM storage a step further, so nearly ***any*** setting is stored there.
 Including per-servo position settings.
 I also added the new panel animation of Tim Hebel who is also using a modified MarcDuino V3 firmware (https://github.com/Eebel/SHADOW_MD_EEBEL).

 ### New Features (excerpt)
 - Support for MP3 Trigger, DF Mini Player and R2-D2 / Astromech Vocalizer (https://humancyborgrelations.com/)